victorr457/victorr457/README.md

 I have also developed programming on the MetaTrader4 platform, which is a platform where you can view the graphs of the FOREX currency market.
 Now I am looking for a remote job, where I can participate in projects that allow solving an engineering or software development problem.

-Habilidades: Python  / Java / JS / HTML / CSS/ MQL4 / MySQL / Django / Matlab
+Skills: Python  / Java / JS / HTML / CSS/ MQL4 / MySQL / Django / Matlab

 Android Projects on <a href="https://appsvictor457.wordpress.com/">Android Projects</a>